HCL-TECH-SOFTWARE/digital-experience/docs/deployment/install/container/helm_deployment/preparation/optional_tasks/optional_enable_new_db_management.md

             persistenceNode: 1
         ```

-    2. Apply these changes using `helm upgrade` for your deployment. <!--more specific commands?-->
+    2. Apply these changes using `helm upgrade` for your deployment.

+        ```bash
+        helm upgrade -n your-namespace -f path/to/your/custom-values.yaml your-release-name path/to/hcl-dx-deployment-vX.X.X_XXXXXXXX-XXXX.tar.gz
+        ```

     3. Wait for the change to apply then run the following command to verify the state of your deployment: